-2. Use pattern to create visual tricks
+10. Use pattern to create visual tricks

 The basic rule of thumb for choosing patterned tiles for a small bathroom is to go for graphic designs that can be used cleverly to stretch the space (visually, at least).
 Here, a horizontal(ish) stripe will make a narrow bathroom feel wider.
 Match with large format, fuss-free floor tiles for the floor.
-If you need some advice on choosing bathroom floor tiles, be sure to go and check out our guide.

 'Be clever with shapes - using hexagonal tiles or mosaic adds interest without overwhelming a small space.
 For a more traditional decor, opt for rectangular tiles and use them to create your own shapes on the wall, or make stripes by combining two colors.
 Applying vertically adds depth to the room and gives the illusion of higher ceilings.
-Laying horizontally, you can optically ‘stretch’ the room out and create the feel of a wider space.' continues Kamila Chalfin.
+Laying horizontally, you can optically ‘stretch’ the room out and create the feel of a wider space.' continues Chalfin.

-3. Use diagonal lines to widen and lengthen walls
+11. Use diagonal lines to widen and lengthen walls

 Any tiles that create a diagonal pattern, however subtle, will create another visual trick: that of lengthening and widening walls.
-The same ruse can be used with plain tiles laid diagonally.
+The same rules can be used with plain tiles laid diagonally.
 If yours is a very narrow bathroom, avoid putting tiles on all four walls; instead, create contrast and interest with a paint color.

-4. Go for a statement wall behind the bath
+12. Go for a statement wall behind the bath

 Designing bathrooms on a budget, but would like to invest in luxury tiles?
 Go for a statement wall – preferably the one that frames the bath, since you'll look at it the most – and keep the other walls simple, perhaps painted with a toning shade or tiled in something really simple.
 The upside of creating a feature wall?
 You notice it, not the room's modest size.

-5. Raise the ceiling with a vertical column of tiles
+13. Raise the ceiling with a vertical column of tiles

 If your bathroom has a low ceiling, fitting tiles like this, in a vertical column, will draw the eye upwards to create the impression of a taller room.
-If it's going to too look formal for a whole wall in your small bathroom, go with the half wall trick and paint the upper portion.
+If it's going to look too formal for a whole wall in your small bathroom, go with the half wall trick and paint the upper portion.

-6. Going for dark tiles?
+14. Going for dark tiles?
 Pick something with texture

-8. Tile below the dado rail only
+16. Tile below the chair rail only

-9. Create a wall/floor contrast
+17. Create a wall to floor contrast

 Want to introduce dark tiles while keeping the bathroom as light, bright and spacious feeling as possible?
 This is the perfect tile combo: dark bathroom floor tiles and pale-colored bathroom wall tiles.

-10. Pick an all-over tile in a shower room
+18. Pick an all-over tile in a shower room

-11. Pick an on trend scalloped tile
+19. Pick an on trend scalloped tile

-12. Expand your space with clever floor tiles
+20. Expand your space with clever floor tiles

-We love this idea and obsessed with this very cool bathroom.
+We love this idea and are obsessed with this very cool bathroom.
 It's a pretty small space too, it's just been made to look bigger with the clever choice of floor tiles.
 The fading colors draw the eye to the end of the room, giving the illusion that the room is longer than it is and running the tiles up the side of the bath only adds to lengthening the room.
-We love the sunset colors used here but if you are more into a monochrome bathroom this would work really well fading black into white.
+We love the sunset colors used but if you are more into a monochrome bathroom this would work really well fading black into white.

-13. Go for a glossy metro tile
+21. Go for a glossy metro tile

-14. Tile all four walls
+22. Tile all four walls

 Tiling four walls in a larger bathroom can risk giving a bit of a clinical feel but in a small bathroom it's practical and stylish.
 Again, something simple like a metro tile would be the best to go for if you're tiling all your walls but add interest by picking a contrasting grout.
-A grey or a neutral both work will with white.
+A grey or a neutral will both work with white.

-15. Tile the ceiling!
+23. Tile the ceiling!

 Obviously, a reflective ceiling is going to bring loads of light into the room, but we think it's got to be the most stylish way to do so.
-This look is so glamourous in a fabulously vintage way, it brings in texture too and a tin ceiling can work with so many different styles.
+This look is so glamourous in a very vintage way, it brings in texture too and a tin ceiling can work with so many different styles.

 How do you make a small bathroom look bigger with tiles?

-Tiles that reflect light are a great way to make a bathroom feel lighter, more spacious and more luxe, while laying floor tiles diagonally can make it look wider and longer too.
+Tiles that reflect light are a great way to make a bathroom feel lighter, more spacious and luxe, while laying floor tiles diagonally can make it look wider and longer too.
 Another trick to make a small bathroom feel bigger is to use the same wall and floor tiles, the running pattern helps to create drama that is perfect to mimic a bigger space.